-Xbox 360 being one of the most popular consoles in the world, can be used for more than just playing games.
+Xbox 360, one of the world’s most popular consoles, can be used for more than just playing games.
 You can watch movies or listen to music on it.
 There are several through which you can play music on Xbox 360, but none of them is quite as complex as playing iPhone music on Xbox 360.

-iPhone’s closed operating system makes it hard to execute tasks on other devices – including listening to music. iPhone music is stored in AAC (Advanced Audio Coding) format which can’t be played on your Xbox.
-Therefore, to play apple music on Xbox 360, you need to do the following.
+iPhone’s closed operating system makes it hard to execute tasks on other devices – including listening to music. iPhone music is stored in AAC (Advanced Audio Coding) format, which can’t be played on your Xbox.
+Therefore, to play apple music on Xbox 360, you must do the following.